-PART A: PLANNING Grade Level: Date: - Targeted Content: Integrated Co ntent: For Lessons Taught : # of Students # of Boys # of Girls of IEP Students # of ELL Students : # of High Ability Students This should be the content area, grade level and letter/number identification; the actual standard(s) should be written under this heading.
-Divide the standards into the following two categories: Target Standard(s): List the standard(s) you will be assessing through this lesson Supporting Standard(s): List other standard(s) you will be addressing through this lesson (may or may not be assessed) Instructional Setting: Check all that apply: Whole Gro oup Centers Other (list) Small Gro Individual up Workshop Lab Lesson Focus: Clearly articulate the focus of the lesson.
-Describe the focus in 1-2 sentences.
-Learning Outcome(s): The outcome should begin with, "As a result of this lesson, students will" or could start with the HOW "Using algebra tiles, Comparing two maps," The outcome(s) must include: WHO-ACTION VERB-WHAT-HOW- HOW WELL Formative A Summative ents that will be used during a ssessment(s): assessment the Assessment(s): assessment You may or may not complete hat takes place during the less that takes place after the less
+For Lessons Taught: # of Stu # of IEP ntent: of IEP dents # (D of Boys # of Girls State Content Standard and/o Students # of ELL Students : # of High I Ability Students State Content Standard and/or Common Core Standard(s): This should be the content area, grade level and letter/number identification; the actual standard(s) should be written under this heading.
+Divide the standards into the following two categories: Target Standard(s): List the standard(s) you will be assessing through this lesson Supporting Standard(s): List other standard(s) you will be addressing through this lesson (may or may not be assessed) Instructional Setting: Check all that apply: Lou mo Whole Group Small Group Centers Workshop Other (list) Individual Student Lab Learning Outcome(s): The outcome should beg tiles, Comparing two ma WHO-ACTION VERB-W in with, "As a result t of this lesson, students will ne(s) must include: OW "Using algebra Formative Assessment Summative Assessmen t(s): assessment that tot(s): assessment the may not complete nd/or after the lesson.
+Divid at takes place during the les nat takes place after the les a summative assessment fo son on